 - Saving Taxpayers Money: Studies have demonstrated that Permanent Supportive Housing Programs decreases community spending on costly public services

-- Ongoing Support: If problems were to arise, property partners have the added support of being able to contact SHC so that we can work together to address issues and help our participants succeed in housing, while also minimizing landlord risk
+- Ongoing Support: If problems were to arise, property partners have the added support of being able to contact SHCNM so that we can work together to address issues and help our participants succeed in housing, while also minimizing landlord risk

 What is a Permanent Supportive Housing Voucher?

-A Permanent Supportive Housing (PSH) Voucher is actually a document, on SHC’s official letterhead, that guarantees payment of rental assistance on behalf of the participant to whom it is issued.
+A Permanent Supportive Housing (PSH) Voucher is actually a document, on SHCNM’s official letterhead, that guarantees payment of rental assistance on behalf of the participant to whom it is issued.
 The voucher will specify the allowable rental rate and number of bedrooms the participant is eligible for based on the number of people in the household.
-The voucher will also include the contact information for a SHC staff member whom prospective landlords may contact should they have any questions.
+The voucher will also include the contact information for a SHCNM staff member whom prospective landlords may contact should they have any questions.

 How much can I charge a Permanent Supportive Voucher Holder in rent?